lovell/sharp/docs/api-resize.md

 *   `lanczos2`: Use a [Lanczos kernel][7] with `a=2`.
 *   `lanczos3`: Use a Lanczos kernel with `a=3` (the default).

+Only one resize can occur per pipeline.
+Previous calls to `resize` in the same pipeline will be ignored.

 ### Parameters

 *   `width` **[number][8]?** pixels wide the resultant image should be.
 Use `null` or `undefined` to auto-scale the width to match the height.